 Finally, there’s a quiz, though to say finally is probably wrong as it can be taken at any point.
 There are 15 items (questions) randomly selected from a number of pools.
 Some are straightforward, others are more challenging.
 Some are factual others are situational.

 When the user has finished the quiz, there’s a page which shows which items they got right, and which were wrong, and also an explanation as to why the correct answer(s) is/are correct.

 The quiz can be taken as many times as the user wants, but as the questions are randomly generated, it won’t be the ‘same’ quiz.

 Once the user passes with 80% or better – quite a high pass mark – they will be issued a certificate which shows they have passed.

-We’ve aimed this course at small companies who are interested in their colleagues understanding what they need to know about data protection.
+We’ve aimed this course at small companies who are interested in their colleagues understanding what they need to know about the data protection act and how it relates to them and their customers.
 In many ways it’s more challenging than a standard online course, but we feel that will make it more rewarding and more useful.